smithylee81/All_Things_Volleyball/README.md

 ### **Acknowledgements**

 - My CI Mentor Spencer Barriball & substitue mentor Ronan McClelland 'Ronan_mentor' for the continued support, encouragement, guidance and helpful advice and feedback.
-- My partner, family and friends for their continues support, encouragement and motivation and also for testing the site and giving feedback.
+- My partner, family and friends for their continued support, encouragement and motivation and also for testing the site and giving feedback.
-- Fellow coder & developer

 [Back to contents](#contents)